 Minimize use of kitchen sink garbage disposal units.
 The units require a lot of water to operate properly and also add to the volume of solids in a septic tank, which can lead to maintenance problems.
-Instead of using a garbage disposal, compost kitchen scraps and use the nutrient rich compost to enhance yard or garden soil.
+Instead of using a garbage disposal, compost kitchen scraps, and use the nutrient-rich compost to improve yard or garden soil.

 Add mulch to reduce evaporation.
 Mulching reduces water needed in a garden by as much as 50 percent.
-It also has the added benefit of preventing weed growth, deterring pests, stabilizing soil temperature and providing nutrients to the soil as it decomposes.
+It also has the added benefit of preventing weed growth, deterring pests, stabilizing soil temperature and providing nutrients to the soil as the mulch decomposes.

 Harvest rain to water flower beds, herb gardens and potted plants.
-Rain is free and beneficial for plants because it does not contain hard minerals.
+Rain is beneficial for plants because it does not contain hard minerals.

 Choose native plants that are adapted to the area because they need less water.